Riebart/scorecard/README.md

 ### XRay

-AWS Xray tracing is included to provide insights into timing and performance of the portions of the code.
-Whwen running udner moto, there are issues with the use of the real Xray service.
-Since moto does not mock Xray endpoints, the solution is to use an environment variable, `MOCK_XRAY`, that, if it exists with any vale, disables submission to the Xray API.
-All other XrayChain.Chain member functions will funciton as normal.
+AWS Xray tracing is included to provide insights into timing and performance of various portions of the code.
+When running under moto, there are issues with the use of the real Xray service.
+Since moto does not mock Xray endpoints, the chosen solution is to use an environment variable, `MOCK_XRAY`, that, if it exists with any value, disables submission to the Xray API.
+All other XrayChain.Chain member functions will behave as normal.

 The traced data collected by Xray allows for deep insights into the timings and behaviours of the backend.